python-qt-tools/PyQt5-stubs/doc/developer_guide.md

 7. Update the `ChangeLog.md` describing your changes.

-When you complete all these steps (or even before they are completed), you can submit a Pull Request to the project, and we will gladly review it.
+When you complete all these steps (or even before they are completed), you can submit a pull request to the project, and we will gladly review it.